LittleFire000000000/AI-Technology-Research-and-the-Please5-Standalone-AI-Engine-and-OS-/README.md

 For attaining untold knowledge of AI from the math to the C, C++, &amp;/ Assembly level without ANY libraries.
 To ANI, AGI, ASI, and AGSI, and beyond!
 Same grand goal; but serious execution.

+The standard deviation is all that's really needed : [ChatGPT - Welford Algorithm Explained](https://chatgpt.com/share/6847190b-f604-8000-9409-00157ca9d3f4).
+Verious fitness and unfitness fuinctions can be built with it alone — trained without back propagation!

 Here's a good AI v.
 ANI v.
 AGI explanation: [AI is a Lie. - YouTube](https://youtu.be/nGIpdiQrFDU) from *Linus Tech Tips*.

 # Mechanistic Interpretability?